-Private criminal defense lawyers charge either an hourly rate (expect to pay $150 an hour or more depending on your case) or a set or fixed fee.
-If your freedom is at risk, it's better to request a payment plan if you are short in funds.
+Private criminal defense lawyers charge either an hourly rate (expect to pay $150 an hour or more, depending on your case) or a set or fixed fee.
+If your freedom is at risk, requesting a payment plan is better if you are short on funds.
 You will have better chances of staying out of jail when working with an attorney who will spend more time and resources on your defense.

 When you select your own criminal defense attorney, you can interview many and select the one you are comfortable with.
 The right to free representation does not imply a right to preference on the lawyer's part.
 Usually, a defendant who has been assigned public defender does not get to pick and choose.

 Is a private counsel better than a court-appointed lawyer?